Division of Sport Fisheries

 The division is comprised of more than 200 permanent full-time employees and 200 seasonal and temporary personnel.
 Collectively, these highly qualified and motivated employees strive to achieve the mission of the Division of Sport Fish through six interdependent core functions: fisheries management, fisheries research, fisheries enhancement, fish habitat, communication and outreach, and internal operations.
 To best manage Alaska’s recreational fisheries resources and to better serve the public, the state is divided into three major regions; Southeast, Southcentral, and Interior.
 These regions are then broken into individual management areas and are overseen by an Area Management Biologist.

 The division operates two state-of-the art fish hatcheries located in Anchorage and Fairbanks.
-It also oversees the state’s Fish Resource Permit program.
+It also oversees the state’s Aquatic Resource Permit program.
 In addition to our primary responsibilities, division personnel serve as staff and biological advisors to the Alaska Board of Fisheries, which is responsible for regulatory and fisheries resource allocation decisions.

 The primary funding sources for the division’s annual operating costs are revenues derived from the sale of sport fishing licenses and stamps.
 State funds then partially match federal taxes on boat fuel and excise taxes paid by the manufacturers of sport fishing-related equipment.
 These funding sources supplement competitive grant awards, cooperative agreements, partnerships, and legislative appropriations.
 To accomplish our mission we continually work with others by maintaining strong partnerships with other Alaska Department of Fish and Game divisions, state and federal agencies, and other nongovernmental groups.